-- 4.1 The Council could choose not to have a Policy of Sex Establishments and Sexual Entertainments Venues, however, to do so would be contrary to best practice and may lead to a lack of clarity on the application of the legislation. - 4.2 The Committee could consider not consulting on the proposed policy; however this would not accord with good governance, giving interested parties an opportunity to consider the proposed policy and make any representations where they consider that changes might be made before adoption.
+4.1 The Council could choose not to have a Policy of Sex Establishments and Sexual Entertainments Venues, however, to do so would be contrary to best practice and may lead to a lack of clarity on the application of the legislation.
+This option is not recommended.